raikrahul/book_linuxkernel_blockdrv/create_ramdisk.md

 Therefore we can make a equation: ``key_value = (sector_number * 512) / 4096``
 And that equation could be coded like: ``key = sector >> (12 - 9)``
-Page size could be differect on each platform.
+Page size could be different on each platform.
 So kernel defines a page size with PAGE_SIZE macro and bit size with PAGE_SHIFT.
 Final code would be: ``key = sector >> (PAGE_SHIFT - 9)``

+[ We would need more explanation for the math here]

-Then we call radix_tree_lookup() with the key value to find a page.
+Then we call ``radix_tree_lookup()`` with the key value to find a page.
 Finding a page can be failed.
-It means that any data is not written to the specified sector yet.
+It means that any data has not been  written to the specified sector yet.

 ### mybrd_insert_page()

-mybrd_inser_page() adds a page into the radix-tree.
+``mybrd_inser_page()`` adds a page into the radix-tree.

 It checks that the specified sector is already in the radix-tree.
 If there is not the specified sector, it allocated a page.
-It calls preload() and locks the spin-lock.
+It calls ``radix_tree_preload()`` and _locks the spin-lock_.
-Then it creates a key with the sector number and save the key in the index field of struct page.
+Then it creates a key with the sector number and save the key in the index field of ``struct page``.
-The page is added into the radix-tree with radix_tree_insert() function.
+The page is added into the radix-tree with ``radix_tree_insert()`` function.

 FYI, let's think about the page flag for a while.
-We are making a driver for IO handling, so we MUST use GFP_NOIO flag.
+We are making a driver for IO handling, so we MUST use ``GFP_NOIO`` flag.

 I'll explain why briefly.
 For example, let's assume that there is a function to allocate buffer_head for block IO.
-If that function is called when system doesn't have enough free memory, page reclaim mechanism in kernel will be activated.
+If that function is called when system doesn't have enough free memory, page reclaim mechanism in kernel is be activated.
-If there are many dirty pages, the page reclaiming will flush dirty pages into hard-disk and make free pages.
+If there are many dirty pages, the page reclaiming mechanism will flush dirty pages into hard-disk and make free pages.
-For dirty page sync, kernel need to allocate buffer_head to write data into hard-disk.
+For _dirty page sync_, kernel need to allocate buffer_head to write data into hard-disk.
 Therefore the function allocating buffer_head is called recursively.
-GFP_NOIO and GFP_NOFS flags allocate page without generating IO, so they can prevent this situation.
+``GFP_NOIO`` and ``GFP_NOFS`` flags allocate page without generating any I/O, so they can prevent this situation.

-In other words, if we don't use GFP_NOIO in block device driver, a driver is called recursively infinitely.
+In other words, if we don't use ``GFP_NOIO`` in block device driver, a driver is called recursively infinitely.

 ## data transferring between application and disk

 So far, we investigated some sub-routines for the radix-tree.
-Those sub-routines are used to transfer a sector to the radix-tree.
+Those sub-routines are used to _transfer a sector to the radix-tree_.
 Now let's see how we can pass arbitrary-size data to the radix-tree.

 And don't forget that the radix-tree is the representation of a ramdisk.
-Whenever we pass data to the radix-tree, it simulates passing data to ramdisk.
+Whenever we pass data to the radix-tree, it simulates passing data to the ramdisk.

 ### copy_from_user_to_mybrd()